-WellNav Connects Individuals with IDD with Support Services
+WellNav Connects Individuals with Intellectual and Developmental Disabilities to Support Services

 In the quarantine, business owners received relief from the Paycheck Protection Program.
 Expanded unemployment benefits helped laid off workers make ends meet.
 Offices, schools, stores and restaurants changed their day-to-day operations.
 It was painful, no doubt, but most sectors of society received a lifeline to help them weather the crisis.